+Prevent, by any means available, spillage from entering drains or water courses.
 Use fire fighting procedures suitable for surrounding area.
-Do not approach containers suspected to be hot.
+DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
 Equipment should be thoroughly decontaminated after use.
 Fire/Explosion Hazard Non combustible.
-Not considered to be a significant fire risk.
-Acids may react with metals to produce hydrogen, a highly flammable and explosive gas.
-Heating may cause expansion or decomposition leading to violent rupture of containers.
-May emit corrosive, poisonous fumes.
-May emit acrid smoke.
-Decomposes on heating and produces toxic fumes of: chlorides HAZCHEM Not Applicable
+Not considered a significant fire risk, however containers may burn.
+May emit poisonous fumes.
+May emit corrosive fumes.
+HAZCHEM Not Applicable